 Preparing for your Nurtured clinic consultation

-You will have an hour with us to explore your concerns and we will aim to complete a feeding assessment in this time.
-It may be a good idea to tweak your routine on the day so that your baby is likely to feed during the time we have together, aiming for not ravenously hungry but also not too full and satisfied as to not be interested in feeding.
+We will spend our time together explore your concerns and we aim to complete a feeding assessment.
+It may be a good idea to tweak your routine on the day so that your baby is likely to feed during the time we have together, aiming for not ravenously hungry but also not too full and satisfied to feed.

 What to bring: